Dick Durbin: Guantanamo interrogation criticism

 Durbin received media attention on June 14, 2005, when in the U.S. Senate chambers he compared interrogation techniques used at Camp X-Ray, Guantanamo Bay, as reported by the Federal Bureau of Investigation, to those utilized by such regimes as Nazi Germany, the Soviet Union, and the Khmer Rouge:

 Durbin's comments drew widespread criticism that comparing U.S. actions to such regimes insulted the United States and victims of genocide.
 Radio host Rush Limbaugh and White House deputy chief of staff Karl Rove accused him of treason, while former Speaker of the House Newt Gingrich called on the Senate to censure him.
 Chicago Mayor Richard Daley, whose son Patrick was serving in U.S. Army, also called on Durbin to apologize for his remarks, saying that he thought it was a "disgrace to say that any man or woman in the military would act like that."
 John Wertheim, Democratic state party chairman of New Mexico, and Jim Pederson, Arizona Democratic party chairman, also criticized Durbin's remarks.
 The leader of the Veterans of Foreign Wars also demanded an apology, as did the Anti-Defamation League.

 Durbin initially did not apologize, but on June 21, 2005, he went before the Senate, saying, "More than most people, a senator lives by his words ... occasionally words fail us, occasionally we will fail words."

 Former The New Republic editor Andrew Sullivan praised Durbin for raising serious moral issues about U.S. policy.
 Other commentators, including commentator Markos Moulitsas Zúniga of Daily Kos, condemned Durbin for apologizing to his critics, arguing he made a mistake in making himself, rather than detention and torture concerns at Guantanamo Bay, the focus of media coverage.

+Impeachment trials of Bill Clinton and Donald Trump

+On February 12, 1999, Durbin joined all Democrats in the Senate in voting to acquit Bill Clinton on both impeachment articles in Clinton's impeachment trial.
+On February 5, 2020, Durbin voted to convict Donald Trump on both impeachment articles in Trump's first impeachment trial.
+On February 13, 2021, Durbin voted to convict Trump again in Trump's second impeachment trial.